 Interim agreements for MM and SM interaction are as follows:

 1. A single NG1 NAS connection is used for both MM and SM-related messages and procedures for a UE.
-The single NG1 termination point is located in MM.
+The single NG1 termination point is located in a single control plane network function denoted as NAS Termination Function (NTF) interfacing the various Network Functions including MM and SM.

 Editor notes: This is applied for UE only registered via 3GPP access.
 The case of UE registered via non-3GPP is FFS.

-2. The MM selects the SM functions for the PDU sessions.
-MM may select different SM functions for different PDU sessions.
+2.a) The NTF selects both the MM and the SM functions for the PDU sessions.
+A combination of different MM functions and different SM functions may be selected for different PDU sessions.

+2.b) The NTF forwards the NAS connection related messages to MRFF for further decision on the proper CP Network Functions to handle the connection control (in a service function chain manner).

+2.c) The NTF supports a complete stateless processing of NAS connection related messages with all CP Network Functions including MM and SM to participate in message handling.
+NTF here is acting as a procedural anchor point.

+Note: The above sketched alternatives are subject to further study with regard to agreed consolidated architecture options.

-3. MM forwards SM related NAS information to the SM function.
+3. The MRFF as common information exchange entity forwards MM and SM related NAS information to the MM and SM function, respectively.

-4. MM stores the identification of serving SM function(s) of UE and SM stores the identification of serving MM function of UE.
+4. When necessary (e.g. a specific instance needs dedicated reply) MRFF stores all identifications of serving MM and SM function(s) of UE.

 End of New Text